Saltcoats

 Saltcoats is a town in North Ayshire with about 12,000 folk living in it.
 It is one of the “three towns” with Ardrossan and Stevenson.
 The name derives from the salt panning industry that used to produce salt from sea water.
 Saltcoats is known for its attractive harbour and beach that made it a popular holiday resort.

-The staue is of Bobbt Lennox who palyed for the famous Galsgow Celtic team who won the Europeam Cup in 1967.
+The staue is of Bobby Lennox who palyed for the famous Glasgow Celtic team who won the Europeam Cup in 1967.

 Leave Saltcoats station towards the riverside The One Bar is across the street from the station.
 However, leave this as a finishing point and turn down to the left and a minute further on is Bobby’s Bar.
 Travel down to the bottom of the street and turn left on to Bradshaw Street and a minutes’ walk takes you to The Windy-ha Bar.